dannash100/Kubernetes/README.md

 ## maintenance and VM health

+- to inspect a crashed pods log use ```logs mypod --previous``` & last state section in ```describe pod pod_name``` **exit codes 137 and 143** process killed/terminated by an external signal

 ### liveness probes
+*find examples/liveness/kubia-liveness-probe.yaml*

 - check to see if containers are alive
 - assigned to container and then Kubernetes will periodically execute the probe and restart the container if it needs to.
 - **HTTP GET probe** performs GET request on containers IP, port, path.
 - **TCP Socket probe** tries to open a TCP connection on the port of a container
 - **Exec probe** executes a command inside container and checks the commands exit status code.

+### replication controllers

+- makes sure there is always one instance of your pod running by replicating them
+- if a pod was to break or be removed, the controller will make a new one to replace it.
+- enables easy horizontal scaling

+**horizontal scaling example**: ```scale rc image_name --replicas=3``` define desired pod instances

+made up of 3 parts
+1. a *label selector* determines what pods are in the RC's scope
+2. a *replica count* specifies the desired number of pods to run
+3. a *pod template* creates new replicas